Starting a healthy diet

 Were there snacks in the office that day?

 That’s all there is to it.
-Once you start working backwards, remembering what you’ve eaten gets a lot easier.
+Once you start working backward, remembering what you’ve eaten gets a lot easier.

 Do this for a few days and then think about the calories you’ve taken in.
 Look back at your lists.
 Notice any trends or habits?
 Know your eating schedule; it will make it easier to slide into a new diet.